vispy/vispy-website/dev_guide/writing_examples.rst

 (15 total) and grab a screenshot, then 5 more times (20 total) and grab a screenshot, and so on.

+By default the scraper will not grab any frames.
+If the gallery comment is specified, but has no number or range specified then the first frame will be grabbed.

 Specify images created by example
 ---------------------------------